Sangeeta Malhotra: Education

-Malhotra received her bachelor's degree in Physics from Delhi University in 1988, and her Master's degree in Physics from the Indian Institute of Technology - Kanpur in 1990.
+Malhotra received her bachelor's degree in physics from Delhi University in 1988, and her master's degree in physics from the Indian Institute of Technology - Kanpur in 1990.
 In 1995, she became the first woman of color to receive a PhD in Astrophysics from Princeton University.
 Her Ph.D. supervisor at Princeton was Professor Gillian Knapp.
 Malhotra's Ph.D. thesis examined the distribution of atomic and molecular gas in the Milky Way galaxy.
 Results from her thesis work are reproduced in the textbook "Galactic Structure", by Binney and Merrifield.

 Career

 After completing her Ph.D., Malhotra first held a postdoctoral fellowship at the California Institute of Technology.
 She next won a NASA Hubble Fellowship, which she held at the National Optical Astronomy Observatory in Tucson and subsequently at the Johns Hopkins University in Baltimore, Maryland.
-She then joined the science staff at the Space Telescope Science Institute in Baltimore, where she worked from 2001-2005.
+She then joined the science staff at the Space Telescope Science Institute in Baltimore, where she worked from 2001 to 2005.
 She moved to a faculty position at Arizona State University in Tempe, Arizona in 2006, where she helped build up the new School of Earth and Space Exploration.
 She moved to NASA's Goddard Space Flight Center in early 2017 to take up a position working on development of the Nancy Grace Roman Space Telescope.